khuang28jhu/bs3/README.md

+\b BS-Seeker2 \b
 BS Seeker 3 is the latest version of BS Seeker, a software that performs accurate and fast mapping of bisulfite-treated short reads.
-It incorpaortes new implementation features that enable it to acheive significantly faster speed and accuracy with respect to other bisulfite reads aligners.
-BS Seeker 3 also provides additional anlysis tool to further investigate and visualize the methylation data after alignment.
+It incorpaortes new implementation features that enable it to acheive significantly faster speed and accuracy with respect to other available bisulfite reads aligners.
+BS Seeker 3 also provides additional anlysis to further investigate and visualize the raw mapped read data after alignment.